Birdo1221/GoDDos-Html/README.md

 ## This project is Depreciated and Wont Recive further updates

+Update : Deprecation of Insecure Practices
+This involve the misuse of ServerConfig.PublicKeyCallback, leading to an authorization bypass in golang.org/x/crypto.
+If the PublicKeyCallback function is implemented to return nil, nil unconditionally, it signifies successful authentication without validating the client's public key.
+This has been noted for safety reasons for this project.

 # GoDDos-Html

 GoDDos-Html is a lightweight web-page botnet controller written in Go, designed for simplicity by sending attacks to the 'Bots' / 'Servers' through a web-interface.